 Chat with a local specialist who can help organize your trip.

-Days 6-7: On Safari in the Sabi Sands Game Reserve
+Days 6-7: On Safari in Sabi Sands Game Reserve

 Look out for the nocturnal African civet on your game drives and bush walks in the reserve

-Spend the day next two days going on bush walks and game drives in the reserve.
+Spend the next two days going on bush walks and game drives in the reserve.
 Sabi hosts a variety of wildlife, many of which also live across the reserve's border in Kruger National Park, as wildlife can roam freely between the two regions since the fence erected between them was demolished in the 1990s.
-Early European landowners used the land for recreation and hunting before transforming it into the luxurious Big Five safaris of today.
+Early European landowners used the land for recreation and hunting before transforming it into a conservation area that hosts the luxurious Big Five safaris of today.
 Many inter-park projects ensure the ecological diversity and health of the plants and animals.

 When exploring the reserve, keep your eyes open for the "Sabi Sands Secret Seven," which includes servals, African wildcats, aardvarks, pangolins, civets, porcupines, and large spotted genets—the park's most elusive nocturnal wildlife.
 Over 145 mammal species, 500+ bird species, and hundreds of amphibian, reptile species, fish, and plant species call the park home, so you're sure to see some interesting creatures.
 Between game drives and walks, relax at the lodge and enjoy delicious meals al fresco.